 Did you know?

-In Germany there is a legal minimum wage of 9.35 Euros.
+In Germany there is a legal minimum wage.
 For mandatory internships such as the pre-study internship, which are prescribed by the Assessment Regulations, employers are not obliged to pay a wage.
 However, many companies are prepared to remunerate interns for their work, but this is a voluntary payment.

 If you are interested in taking one of HGU’s many German-taught degree courses you will have to prove your proficiency in the German language.